Heych88/udacity-sdcnd-advanced-lane-finding/README.md

 A video of the lane finding filter in action can be seen in the project 5 *Object detection and tracking* video below.

  [![MPC in action](output_images/video.png)](https://youtu.be/8O_-bWPyUX8)

+## Project website

+This repository has an accompanying project page, contains the theory and details behind the code.
+It can be found [here](https://www.haidynmcleod.com/driving-lane-detection).

 ---